webrpc/webrpc/gen/README.md

-# `gen` - code-generation for multiple language targets
+# `gen` - webrpc code-generation for multiple language targets

 `gen` uses a basic templating language, along with the webrpc schema AST (abtract-syntax-tree) to generate source code of the Web service's type system, client library and server handlers.